martibosch/detectree/README.md

 ## Overview

 DetecTree is a Pythonic library to classify tree/non-tree pixels from aerial imagery, following the methods of Yang et al. [1].
+The target audience is researchers and practitioners in GIS that are interested in two-dimensional aspects of trees, such as their proportional abundance and spatial distribution throughout a region of study and thereafter assess important aspects of urban planning such as the provision of urban ecosystem services.
+The approach is of special relevance when LIDAR data is not available or it is too costly in monetary or computational terms.

 ```python
 import detectree as dtr